Semester-Project-WS19-20/em-dosbox/README.md

 # Using DOSBox via webassembly - prerequisites

-* Get urself the neccessary tools to port to webassembly, follow https://webassembly.org/getting-started/developers-guide/
+* Get yourself the neccessary tools to port to webassembly, follow https://webassembly.org/getting-started/developers-guide/
 * Git is usefull but you don't have to use it
 * You need CMake for the `<make>` process
 * A compiler like GCC could be neccessary